 Day 10: Amarillo - Oklahoma City, Ok

 (Driving day 8: 427 km/267 miles)

-We drive through several small towns before we stop in McLean at yet another real Texas steak house.
+You drive through several small towns before you stop in McLean at yet another real Texas steak house.
 Here it is possible to eat one of the tenderest steaks you ever have tasted.
-We drive into Oklahoma to Elk City and the National Route 66 Museum, which covers the entire time period from the 1920s to the present.
-Our journey continues along with the many small and cozy Route 66 towns several towns before we reach our final stop for the day; Oklahoma City.
+You drive into Oklahoma to Elk City and the National Route 66 Museum, which covers the entire time period from the 1920s to the present.
+Your journey continues along with the many small and cozy Route 66 towns several towns before you reach your final stop for the day; Oklahoma City.
 Oklahoma City is the 31st largest city in the U.S. according to population, but the 8th largest according to land area.